PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 # ...
 ```

+(I am not showing any code except for `self.y = self.y + 0.5` to make it easier for you to see the new piece of code without being overwhelmed by the code around it)

-Our gravity code is litterally one line `self.y = self.y + 0.5` although we can use the shortcut for decreasing a number.
+Our gravity code is litterally one line `self.y = self.y + 0.5` inside of `update`.

+Although we can use the shortcut for decreasing a number.

 (example)
 ```py